iamshadmirza/TheNextBigWriter/js/this-inside-foo-bar/post.md

 Now, if we were to rewrite `foo.bar()` using a intermediate variable - ` bar1 = foo.​bar;  bar1()`,
 then the value of `this` inside bar will change from `foo` to the `outer this`.

-If `bar` was referencing other values from foo using `this`, those values will be undefined or resolve to a wrong variable.
+If `bar` was referencing other values from foo using `this`, those values will become undefined or resolve to a wrong variable.

-🧠 This is exactly the reason why passing methods as callback changes the value of `this` passed within it.
-Instead of calling a method directly, callback is passed as a function and called later.
+🧠 This is exactly the reason why passing methods as callback changes the value of `this` (passed within it).
+Instead of calling a method directly, callback is passed as a function and called later by some other code.

 ##### In other words,

 ⭐️ When `foo.bar` is called, the function `bar` is not aware that it is "attached" to the object foo.
 Based on the exact syntax of a function call, if the language can figure out a clear `someThing.someFunction()` structure, then it will happily forward someThing as this.

-So, if you take out a function from a object and call it, there is no way to figure out which object it was originally attached to.
+But, if you take out a function from a object and call it separately, there is no way to figure out which object it was originally attached to.
 Hence, `this` will be set from caller's scope.

 -------